ansible-collections/ibm_zos_core/docs/source/modules/zos_script.rst

   | **type**: str

-tmp_path
-  Directory path in the remote machine where local scripts will be temporarily copied to.

-  When not specified, the module will copy local scripts to the default temporary path for the user.

-  If ``tmp_path`` does not exist in the remote machine, the module will not create it.

-  All scripts copied to ``tmp_path`` will be removed from the managed node before the module finishes executing.

-  | **required**: False
-  | **type**: str

 use_template
   Whether the module should treat ``src`` as a Jinja2 template and render it before continuing with the rest of the module.